Skip to content (Press enter)

 If no, how do new or amended IFRS Accounting Standards become a requirement in the jurisdiction?

-Under the Securities Regulations (Annual Financial Statements), 2010 and Israel Accounting Standard no. 29, IFRS Standards apply in Israel as and when issued by the IASB Board with the same effective date.
+Under the Securities Regulations (Annual Financial Statements), 2010 and Israel Accounting Standard no. 29, IFRS Accounting Standards apply in Israel as and when issued by the IASB Board with the same effective date.
 There is no requirement for a formal endorsement process.

 Has the jurisdiction eliminated any accounting policy options permitted by IFRS Accounting Standards and/or made any modifications to any IFRS Accounting Standards?